 But knowing how to kick butt doesn’t necessarily make a woman safer.
 Why?
 Because the sad reality is that in 80% of sexual assaults, the woman knew her attacker.

-It’s a lot harder to groin-kick someone when the attacker is your Uncle Henry, and the little voice in your head is saying that “this must be a mistake” because imagine how awkward Thanksgiving dinners will be after you tell Aunt Matha.
+It’s a lot harder to groin-kick someone when the attacker is your Uncle Henry, and the little voice in your head says that, “This must be a mistake,” because imagine how awkward Thanksgiving dinners will be after you tell Aunt Matha.

 Case in point: Consider how many sexual assaults occur in the military.